HunterAPI/EpikAPI/README.md

 -- Returns the character's RootPart or Torso or Head or a BasePart Instance.
 If no arguments are passed, it'll defaul to the LocalPlayer's Character
 EpikAPI.GetRoot(character)

+-- Returns the string with all regex magic characters escaped EpikAPI.RegexSafe("Hey.") --> "Hey%."

 -- Returns a table of all the found players
 -- Key words: me, all, others, friends, nonfriends, team, nonteam, random, furthest, closest -- You can combine keywords like this "me,friends,johndoe,janedoe"